 Practice Statement: Locators use maps to assist in finding the excavation site and to assist in determining the general location of the buried facility.
-Where discrepancies occur between mapping and facilities location determined by equipment, the locator should notify the owner/operator and the one-call centre.
+Where discrepancies occur between mapping and facilities location determined by equipment, the locator should notify the facility owner.

 Practice Description: It is critical that the locators are trained in reading facilities distribution maps and associated symbology to assist in determining the location of the buried facilities.
 The locator utilizes both locating equipment and mapping to provide locates.
-Where there is a discrepancy between the mapping and the location as determined by locating equipment, the locator must notify the facility owner/operator of the issue and also provide such feedback to the one-call centre of the issue.
+Where there is a discrepancy between the mapping and the location as determined by locating equipment, the locator must notify the facility owner of the issue.
 The facility owners should be responsible for verifying any such discrepancies as part of editing their mapping databases.